 Complex privacy concerns

-Calendar integration using the Exchange API also means resolving complex privacy challenges.
+Calendar integration using the Exchange API means resolving complex privacy challenges.

-This is because you're required to manage personal data in a safe, secure and legal way for both yourself and users that goes far beyond what the basic Exchange API offers.
+This is because developers are required to manage personal data in a safe, secure, and legal way for themselves and users that goes far beyond what the basic Exchange API offers.